IPL 2026 Champions

 GT posted 155/8 in 20 overs batting first; RCB overhauled the target in 18 overs (161/5), winning with 12 balls to spare at 8.94 runs per over.

-Virat Kohli scored 75 off 42 balls with 9 fours and 3 sixes in the IPL 2026 Final, anchoring RCB's successful chase and sealing the franchise's first title in his 19th season.
+Virat Kohli scored 75 off 42 balls with 9 fours and 3 sixes in the IPL 2026 Final, anchoring RCB's successful chase and sealing back-to-back titles (2025–2026) in his 19th IPL season.

 Vaibhav Suryavanshi (RR) is IPL 2026 Orange Cap holder with 776 runs at a strike rate of 237 — the highest SR by any batter in a full IPL season.